yannvon/cascadeth/data/Cascadeth.md

 - [ ] Create argument why smart contracts are impossible with a posteriori consensus
 - [ ] Deploying to aws instances ? for fun

+### 26.07

+Working on intro & context of report.

+### 27.07

+:O Astro has better message complexity O(n) by only acking to emitter of tx.
+(Stronger crypto primitives) Emitter then commits by sending all acks.

 ## Lazy consensus